Is Your Project’s Documentation Ready to Face the COVID-19 Financial Crunch?

 There are a variety of claims that can be pursued under a construction contract and the “liability” and “quantum” aspects of each type of claim may differ.
 The diagram below shows a list of typical claims that a contractor might pursue - each claim will need different records to satisfy the respective “liability” and “quantum” aspects.

 Matters can get more complicated when we are dealing with claims under sophisticated construction contracts as there will be a multitude of conditions to satisfy before a claim can be successful.
-The conditions may include the need for specific records to be kept and submitted within a particular timeframe or manner, such as when an employer makes a claim under Sub-Clause 2.5 of the 1999 FIDIC Red Book and a contractor claims for extension of time and/or additional payment under Sub-Clause 20.1whereby the following requirements will come into play:
+The conditions may include the need for specific records to be kept and submitted within a particular timeframe or manner, such as when an employer makes a claim under Sub-Clause 2.5 of the 1999 FIDIC Red Book and a contractor claims for an extension of time and/or additional payment under Sub-Clause 20.1whereby the following requirements will come into play:

 - Claims requirements under Sub-Clause 2.5: